 Kelly is the Deputy Director of the Colorado Attorney Mentoring Program.
 Prior to joining CAMP, Kelly received her B.S. in Molecular Biology from the University of Wyoming.
 She graduated from Willamette Univesity College of Law in 2004.
 She began her legal career as an oil and gas attorney.
 In 2007, she became an Assistant Attorney General for the Colorado Department of Law where she served as general and litigation counsel to the Colorado Oil and Gas Conservation Commission.
 In 2010, she was assigned as general and litigation counsel to the Colorado Marijuana Enforcement Division.
 During her tenure at the Department of Law, Kelly routinely defended Colorado’s marijuana laws in state and federal court and advised her clients on day-to-day legal issues.
 Kelly also presided over numerous major rulemaking proceedings on behalf of her clients.
 In 2016, Kelly transitioned to the private sector where she practiced cannabis law.

 Lauren A. Solomon

 Lauren received a bachelor’s degree from Metropolitan State College in Political Science with plans to attend law school.
 After a slight detour and a Graduate program at the University of Edinburgh, Lauren was hired on at the Colorado Bar Association where she worked for 3 years in the Law Practice and Risk Management Department.
 She was able to learn her way around many aspects of the legal profession including helping attorneys start their own practice, legal research, and paralegal practices.
-While at the Bar, Lauren worked closely with John Baker on the Modest Means Task Force developing a guide to help attorneys take on moderate income clients.
-In June 2013, following the launch of the Colorado Attorney Mentoring Program, Lauren was brought on as the Administrative Assistant to aid Director John Baker in getting the program up and running.
+While at the Bar, Lauren worked closely with the Modest Means Task Force developing a guide to help attorneys take on moderate income clients.
+In June 2013, following the launch of the Colorado Attorney Mentoring Program, Lauren was brought on as the Administrative Assistant.